vim-advent-calendar/vimways.org/content/2019/personal-notetaking-in-vim/index.md

 searching, and reading notes are all the same thing.
 Efficiency.

-## Current system

-My current system is a directory tree full of markdown files, with a supporting framework of scripts and Vim config.
-They roughly function as an interconnected whole, and have various roles including:

-- small time-stamped file, Zettelkasten style, for a scoped note like a tip or code snippet
-- some files serving as a central place for linking these small note files
-- file containing a list of some sort, updated regularly, like shopping lists, various logs, etc.
-- "inbox" files to dump things to be sorted later
-- diary

-I also use [Taskwarrior][taskwarrior] for task management.
-Though I use this as a standalone tool most of the time, I will discuss it here because it links closely with my notetaking and at one time I used Vim plugins to link it more closely.

-## Warning about code

-I'm going to share a bunch of code snippets copied almost verbatim from my config.
-They are not fully fit for public consumption; they work for me with my particular setup and workflow, but will likely need modifying before it will work with someone else's.
-Copy code snippets with care!

 ## Zettelkasten

 Zettelkasten (German for "card index") is a method for personal knowledge management in which one uses many small atomic notes, linked to other such notes.
 The idea is that it forms a huge interconnected network of notes one can traverse and interact with.
-I came across this a little while back and love the idea.
+I came across this methodology a little while back and love the idea.
 I haven't yet spent the time to learn how to use it effectively, but I've started to use some of the ideas, including linking between notes and facilitating easy creation of notes.

-### The system

 If you're interested to know more about Zettelkasten as a system, see [zettelkasten.de][zettelkasten] and/or web search for it.
 There are many good resources.

 ### The tools

 The features required include:

-- search and tagging
 - easy creation of new notes
+- search
 - linking between notes

 #### Creating new notes